 - be suitable for publication – clean language and content

-Approved reviews will be shared on the Library website and/or social media.
+We’ll proofread your reviews then send them back to you for revisions.
+Approved reviews could be shared on the Library website and/or social media.

 You can submit up to 10 reviews per year to count toward your community service hours.